rostools/cog-flow-intro/prs.md

 PRs also work as documentation, since they will be a part of the repository's history forever.
 They enable new collaborators to read about the motivation of changes and the conversations your team had about these changes, before they were implemented.

+## Pull Requests in Practice

+When you follow the [GitHub flow](index.md#branching-strategy-github-flow) and want to implement changes to your repository, you start by creating a new branch from `main`.
+Then, you begin implementing the changes on this new branch.
+As described in the [branching post](branching.md#introduction-to-branches), a branch acts as an isolated container to implement your changes before they are ready to be merged into `main`.
+Then, you push your changes to the remote repository (potentially on GitHub or GitLab) and create a PR, i.e., you ask your collaborators to review your changes before they can be added to the `main` branch.

+When you create a PR, you will have to add a title to it.
+Think of this title as an email subject line: It should be concise so that your collaborators will be able to look at the title and know what's going to be in the PR.
+You should also include a summary of the changes proposed in the PR and, if relevant, a reference to a related issue in your repository (issues are references using a `#`, e.g., `#22`).

+In addition, you need to request *reviewers* to your PRs, i.e., who you want to review your changes.
+These reviewers will be actively reviewing your PR.
+You should also add an *assignee*, which is the owner of the PR who is responsible for getting it into a merge-ready state.
+Most of the time, you will be the assignee of the PRs you create.

+Like with [branching](branching.md#when-to-create-branches-and-how-much-they-should-cover), create one PR for one purpose.
+The shorter the changes, the easier it will be for your collaborators to review.
+This will result in faster reviews and faster merging.
+The commit history of the branch you have created a PR from will appear in chronological order and help your collaborators get an overview of the changes you have made.
+This is one of the reasons why writing good [commit messages](commits.md#commit-messages) is so important: it enables your collaborators to get a quick overview of the changes you have made.

 ## Review Guidelines

 So how do you do a review of a pull request?
 Thankfully GitHub has a